shark92651/LaserParamsConverter/README.md

 ## Change History

+### Version 1.1.3 Released 11/3/2022
+*Added Advanced options on conversion, currently allows setting all library entries to a fixed Q-Pulse Width *Fixed issue when encountering unexpected decimal values in LightBurn libraries

 ### Version 1.1.2 Released 7/19/2022
 *Application now signed with EV Code Signing Certificate as trusted publisher
 *Fixed issue with LightBurn to CSV not exporting correct parameter values